 This involvement transcends the usual arts and crafts roles assigned to women of the time.
 So while many worked on fabrics and fashions, their efforts soon extended into sculpture, furniture design, and other areas of creative and design endeavour.

-Works by around 100 women artists feature.
-So you’ll see porcelain and ceramics, fabric patterns, postcard designs, glassware, jewelry and much more.
+Works by around 90 women artists feature (roughly half of the female names unearthed in research).
+So you’ll see porcelain and ceramics, postcard designs, toys, glassware, jewelry, stationery, and much more, though fashion and fabric do tend to dominate.

 As such, the exhibition goes beyond the well-known names like Mathilde Flögl (who established her own studio after leaving the Wiener Werkstätte) or Vally Wieselthier (who had her own ceramics workshop and worked with such famous brands as Augarten and Lobmeyr).

 The displays also address particular themes, such as the reception given to the women and their work.
-So we have misogynist criticism of female art by some of their male counterparts (Adolf Loos not covering himself in glory once again), but also success and acclaim in major exhibitions during the 1920s.
+So we have misogynist criticism of female art by some of their male counterparts, but also success and acclaim in major exhibitions during the 1920s.

 Dates and tickets

-Admire the work of the Wiener Werkstätte women from May 5th, 2021 to October 3rd, 2021.
+Admire the work of the Wiener Werkstätte women from May 5th, 2021 to October 3rd, 2021, in the main exhibition space off to one side of the top floor.

 A standard ticket for the MAK museum gets you into all the temporary exhibitions, too.